 How to Make the Biscoff Cookie Crust

 The Biscoff cheesecake crust is super easy to make and only has two ingredients.
+It's just like a classic graham cracker crust, but with lotus cookies instead!

-- Once the butter and crumbs are totally combined, you should be able to squeeze the mixture with your fingers and it should hold its shape.
+You should be able to squeeze the mixture with your fingers and it should hold its shape.

 How to Make the Biscoff Cheesecake Filling